• Skip to primary navigation

 8. Pour mixture into the prepared baking pan.

-9. Refrigerate at least 2 hours until firm.
+9. Refrigerate until firm.

 10. Using the parchment paper, lift the fudge out of the pan.
 Discard parchment and cut fudge into 1 inch squares.